ov-integrations/module-template/README.md

 Example:
  ![example](./icon.png)

+### components.xml
+Integration may require some configuration changes.
+Configuration is standard part of integration and stored in components.xml file.
+Configuration changes will be applied as part of integration installation.

 ## Version
 Versions for integration match to the repository tags.
 If there are no tags, then the Master branch is used.